StrangerealIntel/CyberThreatIntel/Iran/APT/APT33/16-11-19/Analysis APT33.md

     $webclient
 }
 ```
-<h6> The main function is called 3 times for download the next stage of the payload, decode with the secret of the RC4 algorithm and execute it.
+<h6>The main function is called three times for download the next stage of the payload, decode with the secret of the RC4 algorithm and execute it.
 By the same time send informations of the victim to C2 as new session created.</h6>

 ```powershell
 function main